 It is also the question he asked of himself and his clients for most of his career.
-And in 2017 this issue is just as relevant today, as it has always been.
+And in 2020 this issue is just as relevant today, as it has always been.
 The most creative advertising is advertising that results in sales.

 Because as he also references "if an ad does not sell, it is not creative."

 Automation in some of the platforms is allowing us to stop ineffective ads when they strike an individual metric.
-As an example, if an ad moves from a relevance score of 7 down to a relevance score of 4, we can place a rule on the platform which turns this ad off.

-Saving our client's advertising spend on non-performing assets in real time.
+Saving our client's advertising spend on non-performing assets in real-time.
 Imagine being able to stop a television ad automatically when the majority of consumers started to change channels when they saw it?

 What are we spending and what is the return?
 Data now determines how creative your advertising is.